Bal-tec™ Home All Vee Blocks

 We have designed spherical lapping machines that will further improve the already excellent quality of geometry and surface quality of the canoe sphere faces.
 If anyone out there needs this improved quality, please let us know and we will move ahead with this project.
 There just isn’t time to complete all of the projects that we have conceived.

 The weakest member of the canoe sphere and vee block combination, is by far the vee block.
 In a proof test to destruction, the Vee block failed at 4000 pounds (1820 kg).
 At the end of this test, the canoe sphere showed absolutely no sign of permanent deformation.
 The canoe sphere should theoretically function to over 5000 pounds.
 (2273 kg).

-We are actively developing a 3/4" diameter Canoe Sphere (19.05mm) for even smaller applications.
-This will have a spherical radius ground into its contact faces of approximately 10" (.25m).
-We are building a unique, single-purpose machine that will precision-grind the desired radius and only that radius into this part.
+We have developed a 3/4" diameter Canoe Sphere (19.05mm) for even smaller applications.
+These have a spherical radius ground and lapped into its contact faces of approximately 10" (.25 m).
+We have built a unique, single-purpose machine that precision-grinds the desired radius, and only that radius, into this part.
 This part features the same ultra-fine-grain, high-chrome, high-carbon, 440C stainless steel hardened to 58 HRC minimum as our other Canoe-Spheres.

 Huge spherical kinematic components, very large canoe spheres

 The Monster Canoe Sphere is our part # MCS5000.
 It is a very robust size at 5.908” long (150.0632mm), 4.26” wide (108.204mm) and 1.535” thick (38.989mm).
 This device uses conventional canoe sphere design with two, full one-meter diameter (approximately 40”) spherical contact surfaces.
 These large spherical surfaces are what provide the huge load carrying capacity of the Canoe Spheres.